preciofishbone/OmniaDocsG2/pages/page-types/index.rst

 .. image:: page-types-general-tabs.png

 + **Width Type**: Set dynamic width ("Full Page") or a fixed width in pixels.
 When you have selected Fixed, a slider is shown where you can set the width available for the tabs.
-+ **Tabs**: Here you acn edit the settings for each tab, by clicking the pen (se information about these settings below.)
++ **Tabs**: Here you can edit the settings for each tab, by clicking the pen.
+See information about these settings below.
 + **Add tab**: Ta add a new tab, click here.
-A new row for the tab is added and you edit the settings as described below.
+You edit the settings as described below.
 To remove a tab, click the dust bin.
-+ **Tab Type**: You can choose to just have a "normaö" tab an accordion tab.
++ **Tab Type**: You can choose to just have a "normal" tab an accordion tab.
 The difference is that a "normal" tab displays it's content all the time, an accordion tab displays it's content when it's clicked.
 + **Show Active Slider**: Available for "normal" tabs.
 Indicates which tab is active.
 + **Tab Alignment"**: Available for "normal" tabs.
-The tabs selected are aligned within where the tabs are placed.
+The tabs are aligned within where the tabs are placed.

 By clicking the pen, the following can be set for a tab: